Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 However, if you detect a continuous leak, you should disconnect the gas bayonet immediately and inspect for dirt or damage, including to the O-ring inside the female connector.

-In the extremely unlikely event that the female fitting is still leaking, even after disconnection, you need to turn the gas off at the source.
+In the extremely unlikely event that the female gas bayonet fitting (gas fitting) is still leaking, even after disconnection, you need to turn the gas off at the source.

 In any situation where you have an ongoing problem, you should always call your gas fitter.